 Your friend is visiting from out of town and asks if he can borrow your car, and you agree as you have to work and don’t want him to be stuck at the house all day.
 He has a car at home and his own auto insurance policy.

 Unfortunately, your friend gets into an accident and it’s his fault.
-While he’s okay, your car is wrecked and the other driver is injured.
+While he’s okay, your car is wrecked and the other driver has injuries.

 Your comprehensive and collision insurance covers the cost to repair your vehicle.
 But if you don’t have a high enough coverage limit to pay for all the repairs you might be out of luck — your friend’s collision coverage didn’t follow him.